Social Democratic Party of Austria: Tyrol

 In Tyrol, the SPÖ receive few votes since the state is a traditional conservative stronghold.
 In 2018, the Tyrolean SPÖ received 17.3% of all votes.
 The winner of the election was the ÖVP under long-term governor Günther Platter, which received 44,3% of the total vote.

 Upper Austria

 In 2003, the SPÖ was able to raise its voters share in Upper Austria by 11.3% from 27% (1997) to 38.3%.
 It was in a grand coalition with the ÖVP in the state government as the junior partner, with four out of nine of the state government ministers coming from the SPÖ.

 Vienna

 Vienna was always traditionally the stronghold of the SPÖ.
 The current Governor-Mayor of Vienna is Michael Ludwig.
 In the 2020 Viennese state election the SPÖ raised its vote-share to 41,6%.
 The party with the largest gains was the ÖVP which doubled its vote-share and won 20,4% of the votes.

 Vorarlberg

-Vorarlberg is a traditional stronghold of the conservative ÖVP.
-Of all the Austrian states, the SPÖ receives the fewest votes in this westernmost state.

-In the 2019 the SPÖ ended up with 9,5% of the vote, a raise of 0,7%.
-The winner of the election was the conservative ÖVP under governor Markus Wallner which won around 45%.